 The Romsdalen Gondola & Nesaksla Mountain Top

-Who can forget the scenes between Roman and Kendall as they negotiate with Matsson on a top of a mountain in episode five?
+Who can forget the scenes between Roman and Kendall as they negotiate with Matsson on the top of a mountain in episode five?
 The scenes were shot at the mountain Nesaksla top, which you can reach through the Romsdalen Gondola.

 The Juvet Landscape Hotel